scotthammel/kickstarter-analysis/README.md

 **Analyzing Outcomes Based on Goals (plays) and Outcomes Based on Launch Date (theater)**

 ### Purpose
 **The purpose of this analysis is to help Louise understand different campaigns in relation to their launch dates and their funding goals.**

-## Analysis and Challenges
+### Analysis
+- Excel functions was the main form of data analysis to help louse.
+The SUM() fuction was used to to gather totals.
+The COUNTIFS() fuction was used to determine the percentage rates for successful, failed and cancelled play campaigns.
+Louise also wanted to take a deeper dive into "Edinburgh" campaigns specifically using the VLOOKUP() function.

 ### Analysis of Outcomes Based on Launch Date
 **This graph displays the Parent Category of "theater" crowdfunded campaigns that were successful, failed or canceled.**